cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-grant.md

 **GRANT on Partitioned Tables**

 By default, when you grant privileges to a partitioned table, Cloudberry Database recurses the operation to its child tables.
-To direct Greenplum to perform the `GRANT` on the partitioned table only, specify the `ONLY <table_name>` clause.
+To direct Cloudberry Database to perform the `GRANT` on the partitioned table only, specify the `ONLY <table_name>` clause.

 **GRANT on Protocols**